tjnine/Eco-OOP-Framework/README.md

 # Eco-OOP-Framework
-a vanilla OOP-Framework for eco-sized sites (PHP 7)

 A simple vanilla Object Oriented framework that is ready to install and use for eco-sized websites.
+Uses PHP7, ES6, Bootstrap, and soon to come EmberJS 2.7.

 #Features
 - Users & Group Permissions